 The previous entry in this series described the process of adding a field to a table.
 The field added was called “Web Site Description” and was added to the Item table.
 Here, we will expose our new field to the Item Card so users are able to see and edit it.

 How to Add a Field to a List Page in Dynamics NAV

-1) In the Development Environment (Object Designer), find and “Design” the page which requires the new field(s) [see previous blog for more information related to identifying and locating the page].
+1) In the Development Environment (Object Designer), find and “Design” the page which requires the new field(s) .
 Specifically, select the ‘Design’ button at the bottom of the screen while the line representing the page is selected.

 2) Find the position within the field order where you would like to place the new field.
 With your cursor on the line beneath where the new field should reside, select F3 (Edit – New from the toolbar).

 3) Select the Assist-Edit button in the image above.
 This may be found in the SourceExpr column and is identifiable by its three dots.
 Upon selecting the assist-edit button, you will be presented with a symbol menu.
 In it, select the “Rec” line in the leftmost column.
 This will cause the field names for the Item record (in this case) to be presented in the rightmost column.
 In that column, find and select the field you wish to add.

 4) Select ‘OK’ to return the field to the list page layout.